Your Bass Guy is here to make fishing more accessible.

-We never get free products from companies and everything we recommended comes with an unbiased opinion.
+Everything we recommend comes with an unbiased opinion.
 We don’t charge for reviews or do sponsored content.
 Instead, we research the options.
 See what others are saying.
-And make our purchasing decision.
+And make our purchasing decision from our years of fishing experience.

 Then, if it’s as good as we hoped, we share it with you.

-Basically, if you see us recommending a product here at Your Bass Guy, then it’s something we would recommend to our family and friends.
+Basically, if you see us recommending a product here at Your Bass Guy, then it’s something we would personally use while fishing.
+If we don’t believe the product will improve your chances of catching a fish then we won’t recommend it.

 We do sometimes include affiliate links.
 If you follow one of these links and end up making a purchase, your price doesn’t change, but we get a small percentage of what you spend.
 So it doesn’t make a difference to you but helps us keep the lights on, so to speak.
 And save up for that new St. Croix rod we’ve got our eyes on.